dev-mcheung/docker-mediawiki/README.md

 README

 # Important

 This has been forked from d8sychain (https://github.com/d8sychain/docker-mediawiki) for testing purposes.
-Please do not use this repo as it can issues.
+Use this repo at your own risk as it can contain unexpected bugs.

 # Docker MediaWiki